andregebel/AzureStackLabs/lab-guides/01a-DeployAzureStackHCICluster-CloudBasedDeployment/readme.md

 XXX = bestserv shortname

+## Prepared files

+The HyperV-Lab-0X VMs contain MSlab, Labconfig and the ISOs under E:\MSLab

+You can start with the deploy.ps1 to the deploy the VMs we need for this lab

 ## Prerequisites

 * Hydrated MSLab with LabConfig from [01-HydrateMSLab](../../admin-guides/01-HydrateMSLab/readme.md)

 * Understand [how MSLab works](../../admin-guides/02-WorkingWithMSLab/readme.md)

-* Make sure you hydrate Azure Stack HCI 23H2 VHD using CreateParentDisk.ps1 located in ParentDisks folder
+* Make sure you hydrate Azure Stack HCI 23H2 VHD using CreateParentDisk.ps1 located in ParentDisks folder -done

 * Note: this lab uses ~50GB RAM.
 To reduce amount of RAM, you would need to reduce number of nodes.

 ## LabConfig

-Below LabConfig will deploy 4 nodes for Azure Stack HCI 23H2 that are not domain joined.
+Below LabConfig will deploy 2 nodes for Azure Stack HCI 23H2 that are not domain joined.

 You can notice, that there are VLANs 711-719.